vaibhavnimesh1/portfolio/README.md

 ## Instructions

 1. **Download and Extract:**
-   - Download the zip file from the repository.
+   - Download the zip file .
    - Extract the contents of the zip file to a folder of your choice.

 2. **Open HTML File:**